 “An SCG goal is to provide high-quality care within a sector where service expectations are constantly increasing in complexity and demand.
 The main advantage is that it allows our Service Users, Families, external working partners and our internal multiple staff teams seamless and immediate access to expert input from PBS, SALT and OT on a daily basis.
 This enables us to provide a pro-active and responsive service, particularly to those with complex and changeable needs”.

 What are the challenges to providing support to people with complex learning or mental health needs or Autism?

-“The biggest challenge in provided excellent services within a complex settling, I would say it’s like anything that is fun or worth having, there is never a straight forward answer and the work we undertake is rarely straight forward but definitely worth the investment to see people thrive.
-The people we work with and support, both service users and staff, are extra-ordinary people and it’s a wonderful and privileged place to be”.
+“The biggest challenge in providing excellent services within a complex settling, I would say it’s like anything that is fun or worth having, there is never a straightforward answer and the work we undertake is rarely straightforward but definitely worth the investment to see people thrive.
+The people we work with and support, both service users and staff, are extraordinary people and it’s a wonderful and privileged place to be”.